Treatment Approaches

 This approach allows us to select strategies that directly target the cycle maintaining the problem rather than applying the same technique to every situation.

-Many of the treatment models I use, including ERP, ACT, I-CBT, and behavioral approaches for tics and anxiety, work most effectively when guided by a clear understanding of how the pattern functions in a person’s life.
+Many of the treatment models I use, including ERP, ACT, I-CBT, and behavioral approaches for tics and anxiety, work most effectively when guided by a clear understanding of how these patterns function in a person’s life.

-This approach is especially helpful in complex situations where symptoms overlap across OCD, anxiety, trauma responses, body based symptoms, food related avoidance or rigidity, and family dynamics.
+Functional analysis is especially helpful in complex situations where symptoms overlap across OCD, anxiety, trauma responses, body-based symptoms, food-related avoidance or rigidity, and family dynamics.

 Exposure and Response Prevention (ERP)